-Runners who needed added support with overpronation issues found this should to be the most comfortable.
+Runners who needed added support with overpronation issues found this shoe to be the most comfortable.
 It offers arch support and includes stability features along the medial side of the foot.
 For the runner who struggles with overpronation,

 having those additional supports help reduce the risk of injury.
 Additionally, the heel of this shoe offers added cushion and height which absorbs the shock

-of each foot fall.
+of each footfall.
 In the long run, this helps to eliminate the risk of injury.
 Runners also commented that the redesigned upper allows for more airflow to reach the shoe, which helps to regulate the temperature inside the shoe and offers greater overall comfort.

 This is a great shoe for the runner who likes to get noticed

 during races.
 The shoe comes in four different color options, all of which look to be inspired by highlighters.
-They are all eye catching and runners commented that due to the redesigned upper, the shoe now looks sleek and slim.
+They are all eye-catching and runners commented that due to the redesigned upper, the shoe now looks sleek and slim.
 Runners can choose from electric blue with black, black with HiLite, energy lime with black and white, or orange with black.

 The carbon rubber that is featured in the heel of the outsole provides the runner with added protection.
 This section of the outsole is thicker and is more durable than the rest of the outsole.
 This keeps the runner safe from debris in the street and from slipping and falling.

 The outsole of this shoe is uniquely designed with different outsole materials in different places to provide the right amount of durability without weighing the shoe down.
 The forefoot and midfoot is lined with a blown rubber which is softer and more flexible.
 The heel of the outsole is lined with a blown rubber that is designed to provide more durability.
 Overall, these dual outsole materials provide the perfect amount of durability to protect the runner and the rest of the shoe from wear and tear.
 The redesigned upper helps keep the shoe looking and feeling newer for longer.
-Runners commented that this mesh materail doesn't fray or rip like other mesh uppers currently on the market.
+Runners commented that this mesh material doesn't fray or rip like other mesh uppers currently on the market.

 There are two key areas of support that are featured in this shoe.
-The first is the wrap around design of the upper.
-The seamless construction gives the shoe a bootie like feel and the shoe provides the runner addition support in the midfoot due to the snug, wrap design.
+The first is the wrap-around design of the upper.
+The seamless construction gives the shoe a bootie-like feel and the shoe provides the runner addition support in the midfoot due to the snug, wrap design.
 The heel counter also provides support for the runner by keeping the foot firmly locked into place.